All quarterly and monthly taxpayers are required to file and pay electronically

 How do I pay my taxes electronically?

 Paying taxes electronically is the last step of the E-file process.
-You will find your payment options on the E-file Summary & Payment page.
+You will find your payment options in My Account, on the left under Invoices & payment options.

 Below is a description of each option: